aadya9921/VSD-FPGA-INTERNSHIP/TASK2.1(WIP)/README.md

 - **PC (Program Counter):** Holds the address of the current instruction.
 - **SD (Store Doubleword):** Stores a 64-bit value from a register into memory.
 - **LI (Load Immediate):** Loads a constant value directly into a register.

+## KEY LEARNINGS
+- Understood SPIKE simulation and debug mode.
+- Analyzed RISC-V assembly instructions using objdump.
+- Observed register and stack behavior during execution.
+- Compared the impact of -O1 and -Ofast optimization levels.

+## CONCLUSION

+The RISC-V program was successfully compiled, simulated, and debugged using the SPIKE simulator.
+Using SPIKE debug mode, the execution flow, register values, and stack operations were observed instruction by instruction.
+This task helped in learning RISC-V compilation, assembly analysis, simulation, and instruction-level debugging.